Winter Fly Fishing: Catching Grayling

 Flies with Tungsten heads have gained popularity as they are small and dense.
 A favourite point fly is a pink bug, however this might not be the best colour choice in pressured areas.
 In such cases a dull or green jig head nymph might be a better option.
 Strike at any change of direction or abruption of the leader from the norm, and try to ensure you feel the bump of the point fly on the bottom as you go through your relatively drag free drift.
 If you are not feeling the bottom, then use a heavier point fly.
 Control the flies slightly slower than the pace of the flow with the indicator showing to give you a sighter.

 Orvis’ Tactical Nymph Leader is a ready-made end set up with an in-built red/orange sighter indicator.
-All you need to do is tie in your tippet containing the nymphs (each spread a foot apart) whilst the other end attaches to your longer tapered mono leader or your fly line.
+Perfect for winter fly fishing, all you need to do with this is tie in your tippet containing the nymphs (each spread a foot apart) whilst the other end attaches to your longer tapered mono leader or your fly line.
 Your tippet length from the split ring to the point fly must be such that the point fly bounces on the bottom and that the orange/red sighter is just above the water.
 Therefore, should that sighter disappear, or go static, or suddenly shift direction during the drift, strike upwards to set the hook.

 If you are new to Grayling on the fly contact your nearest Orvis store to arrange for a 101 or 201 lesson – they are free!
-Our fishing Associates are always keen to talk about the lady.
+Our fishing Associates are always keen to talk about the lady and help you start catching grayling and set you up with a perfect rod for winter fly fishing.

 Tight lines and Merry Christmas.